Jirapat330/Python-Project-Sem-1/README.md

 ## Files :
-**- 1. ChessMain.py:**       Contains the code to handle user input and draw the game visuals
+**- 1. ChessMain.py:**       Runs the program here.
+Contains the code to handle user input and draw the game visuals

 **- 2. ChessEngine.py:**     Contains the logic of the Chess game (Using Brute Force Algorithm for calculating valid moves).
 Responsible for storing all the information about the current state of a chess game.
 It will also be responsible for determining the valid moves at the current state.
 It also keep a chess-move log (undo move, check opponent & your current moves)